September is Suicide Prevention Awareness Month

 -

-Fact Sheet: Policy Solutions for Suicide
+Fact Sheet: Policy Solutions for Firearm Suicide

 Given the unique lethality of firearms as a means of suicide, policies and practices that limit or disrupt access to firearms have been shown to save lives.